-During the destination collection phase in calling card application user can enter special code 1<pin># (configurable in sems config file) to transfer balance from other calling card customer to the currently authorized customer.
+During the destination collection phase in the calling card application, the user can enter special code 1<pin># (configurable in sems config file) to transfer balance from another calling card customer to the currently authorized customer.
 Sems transfers all remaining balance from that customer to the current customer.